 20. Nottingham Forest- The City Ground

 It is a welcome return to one of Britain’s most famous clubs but the likelihood of them returning to the days of lifting European cups seem long gone.
 Can they upset the odds and maintain premier league status?
 If you are looking to sell property near to the ground, you could see a nice return.
 Prices increased by 11.3% since 2021 giving homeowners that chance to get £343,068 for their home.

 Average house prices league table

 So, whilst our content above gave you the house prices per team in the positions of the league table.
 Imagine if the league table was worked out by area of the highest increase.
 Look below to see who are the property premiership champions and who are the residential relegation candidates.

 How much is my house worth?

 Perhaps you don’t live in any of these areas and would like to move to one in order to be closer to the team you love.
-Our house value calculator can help you find out how much your house is worth and maybe bring you closer to your club.
+Our house value calculator by postcode can help you find out how much your house is worth and maybe bring you closer to your club.

 If you are looking to sell, or buy, then speak to us today, we are an expert online estate agent that can help sell your house for free and sell it quickly.
 Alternatively, our vast portfolio of properties available either via online house auctions or traditional means give you plenty of options to consider with your next property move.